HosnaJabbari/Knotty/README.md

 Instructions for usage are in the READMEs of the respective subdirectories.

 ### Installation:
-First, you must have CMake installed on your computer.
-If it is already installed on your machine you can [skip ahead](https://github.com/HosnaJabbari/CCJ/blob/master/README.md#steps-for-installation).
+First, [CMake](https://cmake.org/install/) must be installed.
+If it is already installed on your machine you can [skip ahead to steps for installation](https://github.com/HosnaJabbari/CCJ/blob/master/README.md#steps-for-installation).
 To test if your Mac or Linux machine already has CMake, you can type into a terminal:
 ```
 which cmake